-Here you can find out more about:
+On this page you can find out more about:

 Sainji displays many of the complex challenges and opportunities which characterise sustainable development and these are compounded by the challenges associated with a rapidly changing climate.
-It is also a real life example of how international development strategies, notably the UN’s Sustainable Development Goals (SDGs) play out at a local level.
-The opportunities for sustainable development in Sainji and its neighbouring villages is, in many ways influenced by its school, the Garhwal English Medium School (GEMs) and the dedicated work of Kunwar Singh Chauhan and his wife Lori McFayden.
+It is also a real-life example of how international development strategies, notably the UN’s Sustainable Development Goals (SDGs), play out at a local level.
+The opportunities for sustainable development in Sainji and its neighbouring villages are, in many ways influenced by its school, the Garhwal English Medium School (GEMs) and the dedicated work of Kunwar Singh Chauhan and his wife Lori McFayden.

-Unfortunately the quality of the education children receive, especially in free government-funded schools is often extremely poor.
+Unfortunately the quality of the education children receive, especially in free Government-funded schools is often extremely poor.
 Teacher absenteeism is high and ‘rote’ methods of teaching are commonplace.
 Private fee paying schools, which educate around 30% of children nationally and 41% of children in Uttarakhand are far beyond the means of most of the subsistence farmers who live around Sainji.
 As a result most children from Sainji and its surrounding villages have until recently had little prospect of gaining an education which would help them improve upon a life of physical hardship and poverty

 Its mission directly addresses what became the UN’s Sustainable Development Goal for Education with a focus on providing an inclusive and quality education.
 GEMS school is aiming to provide local children with an education which can be critical to raising family income levels and resilience.
 For example, by gaining paid employment locally or becoming agricultural innovators and entrepreneurs able to safeguarding and improve agricultural production.

-Lori McFadyen, Kunwar's wife, is head teacher at GEMs and through her contacts in North America and Europe has been able to raise sufficient funds to help finance the running of the school and ensure school fees are affordable for even the poorest families.
+Lori McFadyen, Kunwar's wife, is head teacher at GEMs, and through her contacts in North America and Europe has been able to raise sufficient funds to help finance the running of the school and ensure school fees are affordable for even the poorest families.
 Kunwar and Lori also host a regular stream of volunteers to work with the teachers and pupils to raise the quality of their English and education.